-Regardless, follow the formula mentioned above: GVWR – curb weight = payload capacity.
+Regardless, follow the formula mentioned above: GVWR – actual truck weight = payload capacity.

 For instance, if your truck’s GVWR is 8,000 pounds and weighs 4,000 pounds empty, your payload capacity is 4,000 lbs.
-In other words, you can carry under 4,000 lbs of people, stuff, and the trailers pin or young weight.
+In other words, you can carry under 4,000 lbs of people, stuff, and the trailer’s pin or tongue weight.

 The next piece you need to consider is the GCWR or gross combined weight rating.
-This is a rating that includes the trailer and is the heaviest combined weigh the vehicle can be.
-You never want to exceed this because its set to make sure the vehicle and safely stop and control the weight of the entire setup.
+This is a rating that includes the trailer and is the heaviest combined weight the vehicle can be.
+You never want to exceed this because it’s set to make sure the vehicle can safely stop and control the weight of the entire setup.

 Campers That Require More Than a One-Ton Truck to Safely Tow

 Some campers require more than a one-ton truck to tow safely.
 Let’s have a look at a couple of examples:

 Large Truck Campers